Formerly Construction sand and gravel, aggregate and hot mix asphalt activities

 The previous permit required an Annual Report to be submitted.
 This is being replaced by the Discharge Monitoring Report (DMR) forms.
 These are facility-specific forms.

-The DMR is required for each stormwater discharge at a site covered under this Permit.
-DMRs will be submitted electronically through the MPCA's Online Services portal.
+The DMR is required for each stormwater discharge at a site covered under this permit.
+Submit DMRs electronically using MPCA's online e-Service.
 Learn more about electronic DMRs by visiting the Discharge Monitoring Reports webpage.

 Stormwater must be sampled twice per year and submitted by January 21 for results from the preceding calendar year.
 If dewatering occurs at Subsector J1 or J2 facilities, monitoring is required quarterly and a DMR must be submitted by quarterly (by Jan.
 21, April 21, July 21 and Oct.
 21) for results from the preceding calendar quarter.
 See Section 8 of the general permit linked above for specifics on monitoring.

 The MPCA’s Stormwater Program has a webpage called Step 9: Sampling.
-Nonmetallic Mining and Associated Activities.
 The General Permit does not have ‘benchmark’ sampling like the Industrial Stormwater General Permit, but the information you must provide is similar.
 This web page includes information like when and how to take a sample that you may find helpful.

 NEW: If your site contains a 10 year, 24-hour storm event control basin, you may be eligible for a monitoring waiver.
 To request a waiver in monitoring, you must have a professional engineer construct (for new facilities) or verify (for existing facilities) that the stormwater control device and/or the dewatering control device can contain the volume from a 10 year, 24-hour storm event.
 Limits must be met, but no monitoring is required.